 In Europe, employment law is substantially harmonised – and yet there are key differences.
 Employment law in other countries like the United Arab Emirates, the Philippines or India is very different.

 Employees working in a country are required to pay taxes in that country, and receive the relevant benefits based on the employment law of that country.
 It’s therefore very clear that the obligations of the employer can’t be met without a presence in the country – even if that presence is a local accountant’s office.

 There are a couple of options: set up a subsidiary or set up a branch office.

 A subsidiary company is one that is owned by the UK parent company, which then has the controlling interest.
 A branch office is not a separate entity.
 It is just a part of the company located remote from the main office, including in this case, overseas.

 Employees will be employed by the branch office or subsidiary and all relevant taxes and employment regulations will be dictated by local authorities.

 Employed under whose jurisdiction?

 The simple answer is the country in which the person is employed.
 That’s usually where the worker lives.
-And, there needs to be a business entity in-country to enable the employment relationship.
+And, there needs to be a business entity (or a registration in some EU countries) in-country to enable the employment relationship.